2 posts tagged with "rocky"

 The Transition#

-Fast-forward to late 2021: after our summer ‘21 launch of KLONE, and our fall ‘21 cluster capacity expansion, we were finally able to turn our attention to the CentOS to Rocky migration.
+Fast-forward to late 2021: after our summer ‘21 launch of klone, and our fall ‘21 cluster capacity expansion, we were finally able to turn our attention to the CentOS to Rocky migration.
 And just in time, too, because CentOS 8–the operating system we deployed just months earlier–would be officially unsupported after December 21, 2021.

 Drake on CentOS and Rocky